 4 In the original version of this document, the New! icon was used for highlighting elements that were new compared to the 2nd phase of the EU ETS.
-In this update, however, the symbol indicates changes between phases 3 and 4.
+In this update, however, the symbol indicates changes made in 2023 and 2024, i.e. after the "Fit for 55" amendments of the EU ETTS Directive.